 This lesson is suitable for children from 3 – 7 years and should take around 30 mins, but many of the activities can be used again separately whenever you need a short musical activity at any other time for a bit of lively movement or at circle time.
 There’s plenty of opportunity for lots of interaction so it’s great for playgroups, reception classes and parties.

-The Valentine’s Day lesson plan is 14 pages long, and can be downloaded using the buttons below.
+The Valentine’s Day lesson plan is 14 pages long, and can be downloaded by visiting our store or click below.

 These plans are not intended to read as a script, as everyone will have their own teaching style.
 More, I hope that they will provide you with in-depth guidance for a number of related activities that I have found in my years of teaching to be particularly effective and engaging combinations.